-- To use this, first, click on the Share button on the top right in Edit mode.
+- Click on the Share button on the top right in Edit mode.
 Select Present remotely from the drop-down menu.

 - A window will pop up with the link to your Prezi.
 Send it to whoever you are supposed to present to.

 - The recipient who clicks on the link will be redirected to the live presentation you will be giving.

 11. Set On Autoplay